 It's important to be clear on how international money transfers work before you agree to send money.
-Here we breakdown some of the most commonly-used lingo.
+Here we breakdown some of the most commonly-used language.

 Countries have their own unique currency code, which is simply a three-letter abbreviation of their currency.
-For example, the Australian dollar currency code is AUD while in Japan the currency code is JPY.
+For example, the Australian dollar currency code is AUD while in Japan the currency code is JPY, the USA is USD

 When making an international money transfer you are always exchanging one currency for another.
 That makes it necessary to know the currency codes of BOTH countries, so you are able to research the exchange rate in advance.
 Shopping around to compare exchange rates is one of the easiest ways you can save money on your international money transfers.

-This one is easy, 'forex' is just another way of saying foreign exchange!
+This one is easy, 'forex' or 'fx' is just another way of saying foreign exchange!